| A marine side scan imaging system produced a sonar

 of a land surface.
 This side scan was taken just at the position

+where the Juan de Fuca Plate is plunging beneath North America.
 This causes sediments of the ocean basin to be scraped off the

 plate and thus attached to the continent.